ZimmermanLab/gao-thesis/README.md

 ***

 ## Change Log:
+* 2024-03-23: Created samples-only dataset and removed duplicates to experiment with `lavaan` package and test SEM stuff.
 * 2024-01-19: Cleaned up directory and reorganized experimental setup scripts.
 Parameterized final dataset merging.
 Created function to clean jar ID assignments and match them to sampling dates and treatment conditions.
 * 2024-01-18: Merged all data into master dataframe.
 * 2024-01-17: Added CO2 sampling timepoints and fixed blanks labeling.